How do you catch chlamydia?

 Chlamydia is a sexually transmitted infection (STI) that is usually passed on through unprotected sex, which is sex without a condom.
-You can also catch chlamydia if your genitals come into contact with another person’s genitals and they have chlamydia.
-You cannot get chlamydia from kissing or from a toilet seat.
-The only way to know for sure if you have chlamydia is by taking a chlamydia test.
+Chlamydia doesn't usually have symptoms, so the only way to know for sure if you have it is by taking a chlamydia test.

 How do you get chlamydia?